ecrane314/irrigation-nation/write_raspbian_instructions.md

 ## Add a user
 See link above about headless setup.
 In the latest releases, April 2022 [pi default use is removed](https://www.raspberrypi.com/news/raspberry-pi-bullseye-update-april-2022/)

+`vim userconf.txt` and add `<username>:<encrypted password>`.
+You can get the encrypted version with OpenSSL in Linux, (MacOS openSSL is different) `echo 'my password' | openssl passwd -6 -stdin`.
+GCP CloudShell works great for this.

 ## Post boot
-Check this file after booting.
+Check this file after booting and ssh'ing in.
 Remove plaintext passwords if encoded version is there

 `vim /etc/wpa_supplicant/wpa_supplicant.conf`